AlenaShkr/rsschool-2019Q1-cv/cv.md

 ***Courses:***
-From February to August 2019 studied on the course “Javascript/Front-end” of Rolling Scope School, From September to December 2018 took part in the course “Javascript/Front-end” of Rolling Scope School:
+From February to August 2019 studied on the course “Javascript/Front-end” of Rolling Scope School, from September to December 2018 took part in the course “Javascript/Front-end” of Rolling Scope School:
 the practice of solving tasks for learning Javascript, markup own [resume page](https://alenashkr.github.io/rsschool-codejam1-cv/),  performing the task ([develop tooltip with  notification](https://github.com/AlenaShkr/alenashkr-2018Q3/tree/codejam-dom) on a page) for getting practice skills working with DOM events, performing the task (develop the [page of search videos from the Youtube](https://github.com/AlenaShkr/youtube-client)) for  practice work with API.
 From March to May 2014 – course of EPAM (c.Brest) “Web-developing ASP MVC .Net”:
 the practice of solving tasks for learning C# and practice skills work with Windows Form, Web Form, writing simple unit-tests.